jsonberry/learn-reactive/resources/rxjs-in-depth-promises-vs-observables-and-much-more.md

 At the end there is a multiplexed WebSocket stock ticker example that’s well worth checking out.
 This can help show some of the power behind Rx outside of handling mouse clicks and XHR requests.

-> Note: Some of the RxJS syntax is outdated, see the [pipeable operators](https://rxjs.dev/guide/v6/pipeable-operators) doc for updates
+> Some of the RxJS syntax is outdated, see the [pipeable operators](https://rxjs.dev/guide/v6/pipeable-operators) doc for updates.